radiac/django-tagulous/README.txt

 is saved (or deleted).

-A SingleTagField needs to keep track of its status; it will do this in a new attribute on each model instance, named FIELD_tagulous, where FIELD is the name of the field.
+A SingleTagField needs to keep track of its status; it will do this in a new attribute on each model instance, named _FIELD_tagulous, where FIELD is the name of the field.
 In other words:

 class MyModel(models.Model):
     singletag = SingleTagField()
     # Also creates:
     # singletag_id          The ID of the Tag object
-    # _singletag_tagulous   The tag field's internal status
+    # _singletag_tagulous   The tag field's internal status (the manager)
     # _singletag_cache      Django's internal cache

 The SingleTagField does lie a little bit if changes haven't been saved.
 If you